-We expect the FAA type certificate will be reciprocated internationally pursuant to the bilateral agreements between the FAA and its counterpart civil aviation authorities.
+We expect the FAA type certificate will be reciprocated in certain international markets pursuant to bilateral agreements between the FAA and its counterpart civil aviation authorities.
 In 2022, we applied for aircraft certification in the United Kingdom and Japan, following announcements by regulators in those countries adopting streamlined certification processes based on FAA certification.
-This will provide a means of efficient international expansion as we develop commercial operations around the world.
+In 2023, we signed an agreement with Road and Transport Authority of Dubai ("RTA") for Joby to provide air taxi services in Dubai.
+The RTA agreement includes a roadmap for local approval by the UAE General Civil Aviation Authority that could precede type certification by the FAA.
+These arrangements provide a means of efficient international expansion as we develop commercial operations around the world.